 Hair care

+I can’t tolerate scented shampoos, herbal hair products, conditioners, or hair styling products.
 From the time I was young, I knew that I hated hair sprays, gels, and foams because my face would get itchy right away after using them.
-So, I’ve basically been in the habit of telling anyone cutting or styling my hair, “no products, please.”
+So, I’ve been in the habit of telling anyone cutting or styling my hair, “no products, please.”
 I am certain I’m in the minority with this preference because the hair professionals I’ve seen have had a hard time remembering that I was the “no products, please” gal.

-So if you are trying to eliminate possible MCAS triggers you will likely want to discontinue the use of all hair care products and switch to a very gentle shampoo until you can determine your triggers.
-This shampoo and conditioner (unscented) have worked for me since I started down this path of eliminating my triggers.
+If you are trying to eliminate possible MCAS triggers you will likely want to discontinue the use of all hair care products and switch to a very gentle shampoo until you can determine your triggers.
+This is the only shampoo that works for me.

 Some people with mast cell diseases get lesions on their scalp that can be extremely uncomfortable.
-I’ve heard, but not tried, adding a little liquid topical Benadryl or oral Cromolyn Sodium to your shampoo to alleviate scalp discomfort.
-You would want to consult with your healthcare provider before mixing up any potions like this.
-When I’ve had scalp lesions my solution was to stop wearing a ponytail, only shampoo once or twice a week, and focus on my mast cell stabilizers and antihistamines.
+I’ve added a little oral Cromolyn Sodium to my shampoo to alleviate scalp discomfort.
+Consult with your healthcare provider before mixing up any potions like this.
+When I’ve had scalp lesions it has also helped to stop wearing a ponytail, only shampoo once or twice a week, and focus on my mast cell stabilizers and antihistamines.

 Facial care

-Like my experience with hair care products, I’ve known since childhood that I couldn’t tolerate most makeup and skincare brands and regimens.
-For a time I could tolerate products I made myself using very high-quality essential oils.
-But currently, I can’t use any type of toner, skin wash, or lotion — even from very high-end brands.
+Like my experience with hair care products, I’ve known since childhood that I couldn’t tolerate most makeup and skincare brands and regimens, and I can’t tolerate any essential oils.

-For really dry or chapped hands in the winter months, I love this salve.
-For body moisturizing in the winter, I just use plain jojoba oil.
+For dry or chapped hands I use plain shea butter.
+For body moisturizing in the winter, I use plain jojoba oil.

 Makeup